ECMWFCode4Earth/wildfire-forecasting/README.md

 ## Implementation overview
 * The entry point for training is [src/train.py](src/train.py)
   * **Example Usage**: `python src/train.py [-h] [-in-days 4] [-out-days 1] [-forcings-dir ${FORCINGS_DIR}] [-reanalysis-dir ${REANALYSIS_DIR}]`

+  * The `gs://deepfwi-mini-sample` dataset demonstrated in the various EDA and Inference notebooks are not intended for use with `src/train.py`.
+The scripts will fail if used with those small datasets.
+If you intend to re-run the training, reach out to us for access to a bigger dataset necessary for the scripts.

 * The entry point for inference is [src/test.py](src/test.py)
   * **Example Usage**: `python src/test.py [-h] [-in-days 4] [-out-days 1] [-forcings-dir ${FORCINGS_DIR}] [-reanalysis-dir ${REANALYSIS_DIR}] [-checkpoint-file]`